n1ckd/LightingaleNotes/Places/Shops & Taverns/Tyr Tankard.md

 The tavern outside of [[Zul]], run by a half elf middle aged inn keeper behind the bar.
 The alcohol consists of wine ale and beer.
-We meet [[Ari]] working as a barmaid here as well as the owner of the Tyr Tankard [[Fin]]
+We meet [[Ari Feldwin - Meana Voltemand]] working as a barmaid here as well as the owner of the Tyr Tankard [[Fin]]